keeperdog/docs-vuepress/docs/guide/README.md

 ## 为什么离开，愿意到我们这里

 On the one hand,Because the office of Jindi technology company will be relocated to the workplace in Wuhan。I have been working in Shanghai for more than 7 years.
 I want to stay here.
 I'd better be a new citizen of Shanghai。On the other hand, the work content in recent years is related to BIM. and Many colleagues come from Autodesk。So I decided to interview Autodesk.
-Of course, I hope and look forward to a good result。

 ## 我的职责

 I have two roles: team leader and core development.
 Responsible for code review,gathering requirements， requirement analysis,time and effort estimations，high level design decision ，QA and PMO technical support

+## 处理压力， 谈谈你在工作中遇到的困难和你的解决方式

+Pressure is very important to me.
+Good pressure, such as having a lot of assignments to work on, or approaching deadline, helps me to stay motivated and positive.
+Talk to my manager and give feedback to my team members as soon as possible.
+For example, I once had three large projects due in the same week, which was a lot of pressure.
+However, because I created a schedule that detailed how I would break down each project into small task, I completed all three projects ahead of time and avoided unnecessary stress.

+## 未来目标，职业规划

+Once I gain additional experience, I would like to move on from a senior technical title to principal to architect.
+I know this is a common path for many people in this position.
+However, for now, I am excited about focusing on and applying my technical skills in this job.

 ## 三个词原因